trebeljahr/trebeljahr.com/_booknotes/anthem.md

 > We have broken the law, but we have never doubted it.
 Yet now, as we walk the forest, we are learning to doubt.

-In the book at some point there is a change from the protagonist always using the word "we", to always using the word "I" and my hairs stood on end when it happened.
-It's like the main figure awoke from a bad dream and found out that there is something worth to live and fight for, they have found their identity.
+In the book at some point, there is a change from the protagonist always using the word "we", to always using the word "I" and my hairs stood on end when it happened.
+It's like the main figure awoke from a bad dream and found out that there is something worth living and fighting for, they have found their identity.

 > Neither am I the means to any end others may wish to accomplish.
 I am not a tool for their use.
 I am not a servant of their needs.
 I am not a bandage for their wounds.
 I am not a sacrifice on their altars.